 Number of Positions

-1-3 preceptors per quarter
+1-3 preceptors per module

 This preceptorship program is not accredited by any national or local accreditation body, but on completion of the program, preceptors will be issued with a certificate of completion issued by the Continuing Dental Education Department of the UCSF School of Dentistry.